P3psiiii/P3psiiii/README.md

 - 👋 Hi, I’m Sulphinx
-- 👀 I’m interested in Minecraft spigot plugin coding, skript, html, css & svelte.
+- 👀 I’m interested in stuff...
 - 🌱 I’m currently working on my minecraft host.
 - 📫 Contact me via.
-Discord Sulphinx#0
+Discord Sulphinx

 <!---
 P3psiiii/P3psiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.